apache/flink/docs/dev/python/table-api-users-guide/udfs/vectorized_python_udfs.md

 overhead and invocation overhead are much reduced.
 Besides, users could leverage the popular Python libraries such as Pandas, Numpy, etc for the vectorized Python user-defined functions implementation.
 These Python libraries are highly optimized and provide high-performance data structures and functions.
 It shares the similar way as the
 [non-vectorized user-defined functions]({% link dev/python/table-api-users-guide/udfs/python_udfs.md %}) on how to define vectorized user-defined functions.
-Users only need to add an extra parameter `udf_type="pandas"` in the decorator `udf` to mark it as a vectorized user-defined function.
+Users only need to add an extra parameter `func_type="pandas"` in the decorator `udf` to mark it as a vectorized user-defined function.

 **NOTE:** Python UDF execution requires Python version (3.5, 3.6, 3.7 or 3.8) with PyFlink installed.
 It's required on both the client side and the cluster side.